Competition between private and expressed opinions in binary choice: the $\alpha$-EPO $q$-voter model: Results

 \subsection{Pair approximation results}

 We now extend the analysis beyond complete graphs and account for network topology using the pair approximation.
-Within this approach we solve both $\alpha$-EPO variants, with and without strategic self-anticonformity, and compare the resulting phase behavior with the mean-field predictions.
-Overall, the pair approximation confirms the qualitative picture obtained in the mean-field analysis.
-In particular, the average degree $k$ only weakly affects the location of the transition: it slightly shifts the critical point $p^*$ for continuous transitions, and in the discontinuous case it shifts the boundaries of the hysteresis region.
+Within this approach we solve both $\alpha$-EPO variants, with and without strategic self-anticonformity, and compare the resulting phase behavior with the mean-field predictions. {Overall, the pair approximation confirms the qualitative distinction between the two model variants found in the mean-field analysis, but it also reveals an important effect that is absent in the complete-graph limit.
+In the model with self-anticonformity, the stationary values of global concentrations of private and public opinions are independent of $\alpha$ for $0<\alpha<1$, consistently with the mean-field result.
+By contrast, in the model without self-anticonformity, the interplay between $\alpha$ and the average degree $k$ becomes essential, especially for sparse networks.}

-For discontinuous transitions, the hysteresis region is delimited by two spinodals, $p_{\mathrm{low}}$ and $p_{\mathrm{up}}$, which mark the limits of stability of the ordered and disordered solutions, respectively.
-Figure~\ref{fig:spinodals_PA} shows how $p^*{\mathrm{low}}$ and $p^*_{\mathrm{up}}$ depend on $\alpha$ for different influence-group sizes $q$ and average degrees $k$.
+{For discontinuous transitions, the hysteresis region is delimited by two spinodals, $p^*_{low}$ and $p^*_{up}$, which mark the limits of stability of the ordered and disordered phases.
+Figure~\ref{fig:spinodals_PA} shows how these spinodals depend on $\alpha$ for different influence-group sizes $q$ and average degrees $k$.
+For larger degrees ($k=15$ and $k=50$), the behavior is consistent with the mean-field picture: increasing $\alpha$ reduces the width of the hysteresis region, and the change from a discontinuous to a continuous transition is clearly visible only for $q=3$.
+However, for $k=5$ and $q=4,5$, the transition is continuous at small $\alpha$, while hysteresis appears only at sufficiently large $\alpha$ and then increases with $\alpha$.}

+{To characterize this effect more systematically, Fig.~\ref{fig:hysteresis_PA_2025} shows the hysteresis width as a function of $\alpha$ and $k$ for the model without self-anticonformity and for $q=3$, $q=4$, and $q=5$.
+The heatmaps demonstrate that the influence of $\alpha$ is non-monotonic and strongly degree-dependent.
+At small $k$, increasing $\alpha$ can promote hysteresis, whereas for larger $k$ the trend is reversed and hysteresis is suppressed as $\alpha$ increases.
+Thus, for sparse networks, both $\alpha$ and $k$ determine not only the location of the transition but also its type.
+This effect is particularly important because it extends the role of $\alpha$ beyond the mean-field borderline case $q=3$: on sparse networks, $\alpha$ can also control the presence or absence of hysteresis for $q=4$ and $q=5$.}